 Excursions are an integral part of the summer abroad program in St. Petersburg.
-In the past, the program has gone on excursions to areas such as Novgorod, Peterhof, and Pavlovsk.
+In the past, the program has gone on excursions to areas such as the Kremlin and the Armory, Peterhof, and the Hermitage.
 Your Program Director will know the specifics as to the excursions for this year.
 Please note that there will be a week-long excursion to Moscow.
-The PD will also arrange some evening visits to a number of special events, such as concerts, ballet, operas, etc, depending on ticket prices.
+The PD will also arrange some evening visits to a number of special events, such as concerts, ballet, operas, etc., depending on ticket prices.
 Students should apprise themselves of the offerings at local theaters, such as the Mariinsky Theatre, and take advantage of their offerings on their own as well.